-Legend has it that he was so successful with saving lives that the god of the underworld, Hades, wasn’t very happy with his existence.
-He actually feared that Asclepius was so good that his own job didn’t exist anymore if Aclepius continued his practices.
+Legend has it that he was so successful in saving lives that the god of the underworld, Hades, wasn’t very happy with his existence.
+He actually feared that Asclepius was so good that his own job wouldn’t exist anymore if Asclepius continued his practices.

 In Greek mythology, Asclepius (in Greek, Asklepios) is known as the son of Apollo: the god of music and the sun.
 The mother of Asclepius went by the name of Koronis.
 However, he wasn’t fortunate enough to grow up with his mother.

 The mother of Asclepius was an actual princess.
 But, she was also a mortal woman.
 Maybe because she couldn’t relate to the life of an immortal god, Koronis actually fell in love with another mortal person while she was pregnant with Asclepius.
 Because Koronis was unfaithful to Apollo, Asclepius’ father ordered to kill her while she was still pregnant.

 Artemis, Apollo’s twin sister, was given the task to perform Apollo’s request.
 Koronis was murdered by being burned alive.
 But, Apollo ordered to save his unborn child by cutting open the stomach of Koronis.
 One of the first known mentions of the cesarean section.
 Asclepius’ name is based on this very event since the name translates to ‘to cut open’.